paulboutin/storybook/src/docs/js/README.md

   Implements logic for third-party popup.
 Detects external links via URL host matching.

-  Safe hosts may be included in the algorithm at compile-time by providing a list to the function call:
+  Additional safe hosts may be included in the algorithm at compile-time by providing a list to the function call:

   ```js
   thirdPartyLink({
     hosts: ['host1', 'host2']
   })
   ```

+  On clicking an external link, page navigation will be interrupted, and a popup will be dynamically generated with a new link to the content.